-It's affordable - it's warm - and relatively safe.
+It's affordable - it's warm - the people are friendly.

-Our advice has always been to people: First, Come here for a long visit.
+Our advice has always been: First, Come here for a long visit.
 Read everything you can, see as much as you can - and then make an informed decision.

 However, when you first fly into and drive through Panama City, you will be pleasantly surprised.
 Most first time visitors are open-mouthed at the amount of modern high rises and skyscrapers they see.
-The wide four lane roads, the familiar fast food restuarants, the spacious air-conditioned shopping malls, a comment we here frequently from people is," Wow!
-This is definitely not what I thought a third world country would look like."rst paragraph ...
+The wide four lane roads, the familiar fast food restaurants, the spacious air-conditioned shopping malls, a comment we here frequently from people is," Wow!
+This is definitely not what I thought a third world country would look like."

 Most people arrive in Panama City and are wowed by its modern hi-rises and "first world" appearance.
 Great!
 Enjoy seeing the canal and the historic parts of the city and then splurge on its wide variety of restaurants.
 They also have more huge, modern air conditioned malls than you can shake a credit card at.
 Then after the "tourist" part of the trip dies down a bit you might ask yourself "what about the rest of the country?
 Where would be a good and affordable place to live?"